AliMiraftab/AliMiraftab.github.io/index.md

 - [CV](/cv/)
 - [Blogs](/blogs/) -->

-Test - I appreciate your interest in learning about me and my work.
+I appreciate your interest in learning about me and my work.
 Currently, I’m working on the following technologies and applications:

 - Product Semantic Search: combination of SBERT models and RAG techniques to recommend products in differnt channels for Dell.